-Whether you are in the financial services, retail, health care, utilities or any other industry, this is one HOTBED issue you cannot ignore whether you are an IT, eCommerce, compliance or critical infrastructure director.
-We at The Saturn Partners have twelve years of experience conducting testing, research, and planning for clients in the U.S. and Caribbean, staying on top of every cutting edge IT security threat since our beginnings in 2001.
+Whether you are in the financial services, health care, utilities or any other industry, this is one HOTBED issue you cannot ignore whether you are an IT, eCommerce, compliance or critical infrastructure director.
+We at The Saturn Partners have many years of experience conducting testing, research, and planning for clients in the U.S. and Caribbean, staying on top of every cutting edge IT security threat since our beginnings in 2001.

 The Embedded System Security effort focuses on making technologies secure from cyber threats through techniques such as penetration testing, risk management, threat analysis, and by performing applied security research.
 We provide embedded and wireless security testing services for customers in the areas of retail, financial services, smart grid, industrial control systems, railway control systems, mobile devices, and healthcare/medical devices.